-A traditional implementation of Jenkins, where it tests the tip of the repository, doesn’t help with this situation as regressions can be only discovered after they land on the tip of the repository.
+A traditional implementation of Jenkins, where it tests the tip of the repository, does not help with this situation as regressions can only be discovered after they land on the tip of the repository.

-The validated merge feature for Git is a plugin that solves this problem by allowing developers to push commits (called "proposed changes") to Jenkins, specifying which branch it is intended for (called "upstream ref", for example "master".)
-Jenkins will then build the proposed changes, verify that it is of a good quality, and then push that change to the upstream repository.
+The validated merge feature for Git is a plugin that solves this problem by letting developers push commits (called "proposed changes") to Jenkins, specifying which branch it is intended for (called "upstream ref", for example "master").
+Jenkins then builds the proposed changes, verifies that it is good quality, and then pushes that change to the upstream repository.

-In this way, developers can now engage in the fire-and-forget style development.
-Once he is reasonably happy with the changes he made, he can push this into Jenkins and then move on to the next task, without waiting for a lengthy test cycle to complete.
-If the proposed changes are actually good, it’ll automatically land in the main repository.
+Developers can now engage in the fire-and-forget style of development.
+Once the developer is happy with the changes, they are pushed into Jenkins and then the developer can move on to the next task, without waiting for a lengthy test cycle to complete.
+If the proposed changes are good, they automatically land in the main repository.
 If the proposed changes are not good, a notification is sent to the developer.

-In this way, the validated merge feature allows you to offload more work from developers and their laptops to Jenkins and its agents.
+In this way, the validated merge feature lets you offload more work from developers and their laptops to Jenkins and its agents.